ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGDOMS LEAGUE' SPECIAL RULE**

 *The mages of Ulthuan are among the most accomplished of magic users in the entire known world.
 Noble and proud, like all Elven kind, Asur mages spend many decades and centuries studying their craft.
-Where the magic wielders of other races will often focus their endeavours upon mastering one of the eight winds of magic that floow around the world, High Elf mages study the discipline of each in equal measure.
-The art of High Magic, as it is known, is difficcult beyond imagining, and more than one young apprentice has managed to accidentally flicck their brain out of their ear when trying to balance the potent energies that course through their bodies!
+Where the magic wielders of other races will often focus their endeavours upon mastering one of the eight winds of magic that flow around the world, High Elf mages study the discipline of each in equal measure.
+The art of High Magic, as it is known, is difficult beyond imagining, and more than one young apprentice has managed to accidentally flick their brain out of their ear when trying to balance the potent energies that course through their bodies!
 Such disciplined mages rarely waste their valuable time following Blood Bowl, but that's not to say that there aren't those who do!*

 Once per game, an Asur High Mage may cast one of the following spells:

 **TEMPORAL DISTORTION**

 You may cast this spell immediately after any of the opposition's team turns has ended.
-Magical energy fillss the stadium, causing the passage of time to slow down or speed up as the High Mage wishes.
+Magical energy fills the stadium, causing the passage of time to slow down or speed up as the High Mage wishes.

 You may attempt to move both teams' turn markers forwards or backwards one space, effectively causing both teams to gain an extra turn this half or lose one of the remaining turns.
 Both turn markers must move in the same direction.
 Declare whether you wish to move the turn markers forwards one space or backwards one space and roll a D6:

 * On a roll of 5+, the spell is successful and the turn markers are moved.
-* On a roll of 1-4, the stadium fillss with light and the strangely localised effects cause the High Mage to rapidly age or become unexpectedly more youthful, but otherwise the spell has no effect.
+* On a roll of 1-4, the stadium fills with light and the strangely localised effects cause the High Mage to rapidly age or become unexpectedly more youthful, but otherwise the spell has no effect.

 **THUNDERBOLT**